Jurong: Townships of Jurong

 The first few low-rise flats in Jurong Town emerged in the precinct of Taman Jurong between 1963 and 1964, developed by the Housing and Development Board.
-Around this time, other notable housing estates, such as Boon Lay, began breaking ground as well.
-Despite the new residential developments, Jurong lacked a growing population.
-Reasons were largely due to the location of Jurong and the lack of infrastructure around the region at the time.
+Around this time, other notable housing estates, such as Boon Lay, began breaking ground.
+Despite the new residential developments, Jurong lacked a growing population, largely due to its location and the lack of infrastructure around the region at the time.

-The development of Jurong East and West started in the 1979 when estates such as Taman Jurong, Boon Lay Place, Bukit Batok, Bukit Gombak, Hong Kah, Teban Gardens and Yuhua were built, mostly due to the resettlement of Hong Kah and surrounding villages.
+The development of Jurong East and West started in 1979 when estates such as Taman Jurong, Boon Lay Place, Bukit Batok, Bukit Gombak, Hong Kah, Teban Gardens and Yuhua were built, mostly due to the resettlement of Hong Kah and surrounding villages.
 Boon Lay Place, Taman Jurong and Hong Kah formed Jurong West New Town.
 Yuhua, Teban Gardens, Bukit Batok and Bukit Gombak formed Jurong East New Town.

-In 1982, Jurong West New Town started expanding as Jurong West Extension, which saw the realignment of the PIE to make it go through the southern boundary of present-day NTU, while converting the former section into Jurong West Avenue 2 and renaming the original Upper Jurong Road into Jurong West Avenue 4.
-Pioneer Road was extended North wards from present-day Upper Jurong Road as Pioneer Road North to the new PIE exit, which signalled the start of the development of Jurong West Extension (Yunnan, Pioneer and Gek Poh).
-The N9 estate was the first to be built and the N6 estate was the last, in the early 2000s.
+In 1982, Jurong West New Town started expanding as Jurong West Extension, which saw the realignment of the PIE, rerouting it to pass the southern boundary of present-day NTU.
+The former section of the PIE was converted into Jurong West Avenue 2, and Upper Jurong Road was renamed to Jurong West Avenue 4.
+Pioneer Road was extended northward from present-day Upper Jurong Road, becoming Pioneer Road North, to connect to the new PIE exit.
+This signalled the start of the development of Jurong West Extension (Yunnan, Pioneer and Gek Poh).
+The N9 estate was the first to be built, while the N6 estate was the last, constructed only in the early 2000s.
 The MRT Line was extended from Lakeside to Boon Lay in 1990 and again to Pioneer in 2009.